Episode

 .

-Big Scott laze around in the shelter with their shirts off, shooting the
+(Kirk and Big Scott laze around in the shelter with their shirts off, shooting the breeze)

 .